350 Cute & Unique Ibis Names + Generator

 Hermes | The Greek messenger god, who sometimes took the form of an Ibis. |

-Isis | An important goddess in ancient Egyptian religion. |
+Isis | A powerful goddess from ancient Egypt. |

 Osiris | An Egyptian god, often associated with Thoth. |